chandra-chud/CryptoWallet/README.md

 - Check if all node servers are running in the terminal
 - **Register Node** : Register the nodes using `/register-and-broadcast-node` endpoints by entering the local host website link in the post request
 - **Create Wallet** : Create new user wallets using `/new-user` endpoints
-- **Adding Transactions**: In the `transaction/broadcast` endpoint enter the amount and sender,recipients public keys
+- **Adding Transactions**: In the `/transaction/broadcast` endpoint enter the amount and sender,recipients public keys
 - **Mine Blocks** : After adding transactions we need to mine them using`/mine` to validate them for this you need to provide one of the users as a miner and provide his public keys in minerId
--  **Consensus** : When you add a new node  and it is out of sync with the blockchain you need to perform consensus to get it into sync
+-  **Consensus** : When you add a new node  and it is out of sync with the blockchain you need to perform consensus using `/consensus` to get it into sync
 -